-But some studies have found more persistent hearing problems tied to COVID-19.
-A survey of 121 people in the United Kingdom published in the International Journal of Audiology, for example, found about 13 percent of patients reported a change in hearing and/or tinnitus (ringing in the ears) since their COVID-19 diagnosis.
-Another report, published in Mayo Clinic Proceedings, details an older COVID-19 patient who experienced deafness with loud tinnitus, even after other symptoms improved; a similar case was described in the American Journal of Otolaryngology.
+But a number of studies have linked more persistent hearing problems tied to COVID-19.
+A 2020 survey of 121 people in the United Kingdom that was published in the International Journal of Audiology, for example, found that about 13 percent of patients reported a change in hearing and/or tinnitus (ringing in the ears) since their COVID-19 diagnosis.
+Another 2020 report, published in Mayo Clinic Proceedings, provides details of an older COVID-19 patient who experienced deafness with loud tinnitus, even after other symptoms improved; a similar case was described in the American Journal of Otolaryngology.

 Researchers have also pointed out that cochlear hair cells, which process sound vibrations, are “particularly vulnerable” to damage caused by restricted oxygen and blood supply — two complications that have been reported in patients hospitalized with COVID-19.

 Experts caution there's not enough evidence yet to draw a direct link between a SARS-CoV-2 infection and hearing problems.
 Still, Stewart argues, “we can be reasonably suspicious” that the coronavirus may affect hearing in some patients.

 Medications, masks add to hearing problems